Introduction to SimpleITKv4 Registration

 multires_iterations.append(len(metric_values))

-We first read the images, casting the pixel type to that required for registration (Float32 or Float64) and look at them.
+Now we can read the images, casting the pixel type to that required for registration (Float32 or Float64) and have a look at them.

 fixed_image = sitk.ReadImage(fdata("training_001_ct.mha"), sitk.sitkFloat32)